csteyrer/RoboJump/README.md

 ## **Manual**

-A manual can be found in the install-directory of RoboJump under Documentation
+A manual can be found in the install-directory of RoboJump under help page